Pseudotriacanthus: Description

 Pseudotriacanthus has 6 spines in the dorsal fin, the second spine is half the length of the first spine, and between 20 and 24 soft rays while the anal fin has 13 and 17 soft rays.
 The pelvis has a scale covered ventral surface which is wider to the front than at the rear.
 The scales have high, thin rides on their margins.
 The overall colour of the body is silvery-grey, darker dorsally. with a scattering of yellowish orange blotches.
 The upper two-thirds of the first spine of the dorsal fin are dusky, the soft part of the dorsal fin and the anal and pectoral fins are pale, and the caudal fin is yellowish.
 P. strigilifer has a maximum published total length of 25 cm, although 20 cm is more typical.

 Distribution and habitat

 Pseudotriacanthus has an Indo-West Pacific distribution and has been recorded in the Persian Gulf, the Gulf of Oman, the Arabian Sea, Bay of Bengal, Philippines, the South China Sea including the Gulf of Thailand, Indonesia, and northern Australia.
 It is found in coastal waters and estuaries, on sand or mud flats typically no deeper than 60 m.

+An illustration of a longspined tripodfish.